canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 Of course, there are some differences.
 When you first register a team, keep an eye out for:

--  **Membership policies**: whether you want the team inclusive to anyone or exclusive to a few people control something in Launchpad.
+-  **Membership policies**: whether you want the team inclusive to anyone or exclusive to a few people is something you can control in Launchpad.
 -  **Subscription period**: (optional) Set a period when membership expires.
 -  **Membership renewals**: (optional) Choose how expired members renew their membership.